Vaishup179/Vaishup179/README.md

 - 👀 I’m interested in a career switch from Academia to Tech (IT) particularly in the field of Data Science.
 - 🌱 I’m currently learning Machine Learning and Artificial Intelligence.
 - 💞️ I’m looking to collaborate for Projects and work on data science, machine learning, and artificial intelligence.
-- 📫 You can reach me via email at (mailto:darji17vaishnavi@gmail.com) or connect with me at (https://www.linkedin.com/in/vaishnavipatel179/).
+- 📫 You can reach me via email at (mailto: drvaishnavi179@gmail.com) or connect with me at (https://www.linkedin.com/in/vaishnavipatel179/).
 - ⚡ Fun fact: I'm also passionate about photography and love capturing moments in nature.

 <!---